johncming/ansbile-role-kubeadm-sys/README.md

 Role Name
 =========

-A role for installing kubelet on ubuntu.
+A role for installing kubeadm system on ubuntu.

 Todo...